 - if accepted into the programme you will be expected to upload a copy of your proposal to your process blog

-You can commence your application here.
+You can commence your application here in 2018 TBC.

 Video conference (Skype) interview meetings are held with all applicants who meet the basic requirements outlined in the application process.
 The first meeting is with your chosen Transart advisor and Transart's Programmes Coordinator and the second will be with your Transart and WSU advisors, upon acceptance.
 Alumni, students and faculty are available for consultation prior to commitment to the program.